Written by Michael VanDerLaan

 Golf lessons are available in a variety of places.
 The traditional route is typically to learn some basics from a family member or friend, and once there is enough interest, to go take lessons from a qualified golf instructor.
 This is true no matter what age you are starting.

 By far the largest resource for this is the PGA of America and its international counterparts.
-The PGA is the gold standard in training professionals to work in a variety of positions in the golfing world, including that of golf instructor.
+The PGA is the gold standard in training professionals to work in a variety of positions in the golfing world, including that of professional instructor.
 They maintain a database of certified golf instructors on their website.

 What You Will Learn At Golf Lessons